hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 Well, I would argue that you have a much less readable test there, and it's also a test that's very closely coupled to the implementation.
-It discourages refactoring, because something as simple as changing the name of the helper method `setup_temp_storage` involves changing the test code in 4 places -- two of which (`mock_setup_temp_storage`) won't be found by automated refactoring tools.
+It discourages refactoring, because something as simple as changing the name of the helper method `setup_temp_storage` involves changing the test code in 4 places -- three of which (eg `mock_setup_temp_storage`) won't be found by automated refactoring tools.

 Or, imagine I change `setup_temp_storage` to take a username instead of a user.
 I go and find its unit tests and change it, then change its implementation.
-What will happen next is that my unit test for `setup_user_environment` will break, because it uses the real function, and so that's my reminder to change the place it gets used.
+What will happen next is that *my* unit test for `setup_user_environment` would break, because it uses the real function, and so that's my reminder to change the place it gets used.

-In contrast, in the fast test, `setup_user_environment` is mocked, so that test will still pass, even though my code is broken.
+In contrast, in the "fast" test, `setup_user_environment` is mocked, so that test will still pass, even though my code is broken.

 Sure you could argue that my `os.path.exists` call is tightly coupled to the implementation of